aaddii0911/Web-Scrapping/README.md

     - *Data Type*: String (URL)
     - *Description*: Link to the job listing for additional details or application.

-All the details can be found on the [link](https://www.instahyre.com/python-jobs)
+All the details can be found in this [link](https://www.instahyre.com/python-jobs)

 **General Instructions for Python Web Scraping Project - Job Analytics**